Transforming Neighborhoods

 The Wabash River Enhancement corporation is currently accepting cost-share applications to reimburse up to 75% of the total cost for agricultural projects focused on reducing stormwater runoff and improving water quality in the Region of the Great Bend of the Wabash River.
 To qualify for funding, projects must meet these requirements:

-- The parcel must be located within our critical area (green area in the map to the left).
-Map of critical areas
+1. The parcel must be located within our critical area (blue area in the map to the left).
+To get a closer look and see if you qualify, click the map or the button to the left.

 How Our Program Works